top of page

 What should I do to prepare for my first appointment?

-We encourage you to upload any lab results from the past 1-2 years to the Charm portal.
+We encourage you to upload any lab results from the past 1-2 years to the Charm portal under "Documents."
 If you do not have access to this, we can request records from your other providers at your visit.
-It is especially important that you take the time to fill out all your current medications and supplements on the online intake questionnaire before your New Patient visit.
+It is especially important that you take the time to fill out all your current medications and supplements on the online intake questionnaire before your New Patient Telemedicine visit.
 This will help reduce any delays in care at your visit.
 Dr. Graham can better address your concerns when she has all the necessary information to make decisions about your medical care.
-Our initial intake form is thorough, so please allow yourself adequate time to complete it so you have the best experience possible at the first visit.
+Our initial intake questionnaire is thorough, so please allow yourself adequate time to complete it so you have the best experience possible at the first visit.
 The comprehensive nature of the intake helps Dr. Graham learn about you and your health.

 Does Dr. Graham see patients in office?